robconery/prototoot/README.md

 ## 🏆 Final Project
 By day 7, you'll have built a complete, production-ready data pipeline that:
-- ✅ Reads customer data from Postgres
+- ✅ Reads customer data from SQLite
 - ✅ Converts to protobuf messages
 - ✅ Streams through Bufstream
 - ✅ Lands in S3 as structured data